-There are so many types of fly rugs for horses out there!
+There are many types of summer rugs for horses out there!
 So many brands with different options.
 I know it can all be a bit confusing.

 My family have worked with horses and produced saddles and horse rugs for over 40 years.
 So you could say I've seen a few horse rugs in my time.
 I wanted to write a piece about the best products for hot summer days out there on the market, from my perspective.